jpetazzo/intro-to-docker/slides/Install_Docker/Body.md

 It can be installed via:

-* Distribution supplied packages on virtually all distros.
+* Distribution-supplied packages on virtually all distros.

     (Includes at least: Arch Linux, CentOS, Debian, Fedora, Gentoo, openSUSE, RHEL, Ubuntu.)